KrzysztofZaremba/KrzysztofZaremba.github.io/_pages/about.md

 <br>

-I recently completed my Ph.D. in economics from Columbia University, and this fall, I will be joining the Business School at Instituto Tecnológico Autónomo de México as an assistant professor.
+I am an economicst doing research in <b>health economics</b>,  <b>network economics</b>, and <b>family economics</b>.
+I recently completed my Ph.D. in economics at Columbia University.
+This fall, I will be joining the Business School at Instituto Tecnológico Autónomo de México (ITAM) as an assistant professor.

-My main research fields are <b>health economics</b>,  <b>network economics</b>, and <b>family economics</b>.

 <br>